napari/napari/docs/explanations/rendering.md

 # Render Algorithm

-The renderer will intesect the current view with the dataset to determine the working set.
+The renderer will intersect the current view with the dataset to determine the working set.
 The working set is the set of chunks that we want to draw for that specific view.
 The renderer will step through every chunk in the working set and do one of three things: